platformsh/platformsh-docs/src/development/troubleshoot.md

 ### Check your application's disk space

-Run `platform ssh` within your project folder.

-Check the available writable space for your application, using `df`.
+Run `platform ssh` within your project folder to login to the container's shell.
+Then use the `df` command to check the available writable space for your application.

 ```
 df -h -x tmpfs -x squashfs | grep -v /run/shared